fivetran/dbt_shopify_source/README.md

 ### Step 1: Prerequisites
 To use this dbt package, you must have either at least one Fivetran REST API-based Shopify connection or one Fivetran GraphQL-based Shopify connection syncing these respective tables to your destination:

+> If any table is not present, the package will create an empty staging model to ensure the success of downstream transformations.
+This behavior can be circumvented for select tables (see [Step 5](https://github.com/fivetran/dbt_shopify_source?tab=readme-ov-file#step-5-disable-models-for-non-existent-sources)).

 #### Shopify REST API
 - customer
 - order_line_refund